Thanks for visiting the Chapel Hill Tire blog. Today’s post answers a question we hear quite often: “What happens when you don’t get an oil change?”

-Consult your owner’s manual for service interval guidelines.
-While you’re at it, check which type of oil is recommended.
+Consult your owner’s manual for service interval guidelines for more exact oil change scheduling.
+While you’re at it, check which type of oil is recommended for your vehicle.
 Using the right type of oil is key.
 Your manufacturer may recommend synthetic oil.
 It’s important to follow the guidelines.
 Using the wrong kind could harm your engine.
 At the very least, it could void your warranty.

-What are the benefits to getting my oil changed when I am supposed to?
+What are the benefits of getting my oil changed when I am supposed to?

 - It will keep your engine clean and extend its life